ynulihao/EcoClaw/README.md

 @article{li2026llmrouterbench,
-  title        = {LLMRouterBench: A Massive Benchmark and Unified Framework for LLM Routing}, author       = {Li, Hao and Zhang, Yiqun and Guo, Zhaoyan and Wang, Chenxu and Tang, Shengji and Zhang, Qiaosheng and Chen, Yang and Qi, Biqing and Ye, Peng and Bai, Lei and others}, journal      = {arXiv preprint arXiv:2601.07206}, year         = {2026}
+  title        = {LLMRouterBench: A Massive Benchmark and Unified Framework for LLM Routing}, author       = {Li, Hao and Zhang, Yiqun and Guo, Zhaoyan and Wang, Chenxu and Tang, Shengji and Zhang, Qiaosheng and Chen, Yang and Qi, Biqing and Ye, Peng and Bai, Lei and Wang, Zhen and Hu, Shuyue}, journal      = {arXiv preprint arXiv:2601.07206}, year         = {2026}
 }